justfrenzy22/YansTribe/README.md

 ## Project status
 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

+## What is YansTribe?
+*YansTribe* is a full-stack social media application inspired by Facebook and Instagram.
+It allows users to connect, share content, and engage with posts while maintaining security, scalability, and efficiency.
+This project encompasses front-end development, back-end logic, and database management.